ddoeppner/awesome-one-record/README.md

 #### Tools

-* [Cargo-XML XFWB / XFZB to ONE Record Converter](https://github.com/riege/one-record-converter) Java library that supports the conversion from xFWB / xFZB to ONE Record JSON data format.
+* [Cargo-XML XFWB / XFZB to ONE Record Converter](https://github.com/riege/one-record-converter) Java library that supports the conversion from xFWB / xFZB to ONE Record JSON data format
 * [one-record-ontologymodel](https://github.com/riege/one-record-ontologymodel) Java POJO classes for the ONE Record data model
 * [ONE Record with Python](https://pypi.org/project/onerecord/) Python library for interaction with ONE Record APIs
 * [NE:ONE Play - ONE Record Editor](https://github.com/erikgoldenstein/neoneplay) Interactive web app to view and edit ONE Record data objects based on React Flow
+* [SPARQLing ONE Record Middleware Server](https://github.com/NiclasScheiber/sparqling-one-record) Python-based web API to execute SPARQL queries on ONE Record data using the ONE Record API)

 #### Reference Implementations